Top 5 Father-Son Duos in NHL History

 The late J.P.
 Parise played 14 years in the NHL, mostly for the Minnesota North Stars.
 Though only 5-foot-9 and 180 pounds, Parise was one of the league’s best cornermen.
 He had seven 50-plus point seasons.
 The left winger retired in 1979.
 While running the hockey program at Shattuck-St. Mary’s school, he was able to coach his son, Zach, and future NHL superstars Jonathan Toews and Sidney Crosby.
 He played in 890 games while accumulating 594 points and 706 penalty minutes.
 He was a great ambassador of the game.

 Zach Parise was drafted in the first round (17th overall) of the 2003 NHL Entry Draft by the New Jersey Devils.
 He scored 30 or more goals in five of seven seasons for the Devils and reached the Stanley Cup Final with them in 2012 (losing to the Los Angeles Kings).
 The left winger signed a whopping 13-year, $98 million deal with the Minnesota Wild in the summer of 2012.
 He was bought about by the Wild and signed with the New York Islanders during the 2021 offseason.
-He hasn’t played in the 2023-24 season.
-He has 429 goals and 450 assists in 1,224 games and has been one of the best American players throughout his career.
+He signed a one-year contract with the Colorado Avalanche to finish his career.
+He had 434 goals and 455 assists in 1,254 games and was one of the best American players throughout his career.

 3. The Stastnys: Peter (father) and Yan, Paul (sons)